 It may be that your pain has become so bad that you need to seek treatment now.
 If it is persistent and invasive, it would be wise to get a check-up with your Chiropractor or Physiotherapist, and also to rule out any other factors that could be causing the pain.
 You could also try a Massage to release trapped muscles and nerves.
 Once your immediate symptoms have been resolved, you can follow these simple steps to protect your back in the future.

-- As well as your chair, you should check that your desk, computer screen and keyboard are all at the correct height in relation to your body.
-Again, get advice on this from your chiropractor or physiotherapist - they will be only to happy to support you in this.
+- As well as your chair, you should check that your desk, computer screen, and keyboard are all at the correct height in relation to your body.
+Again, get advice on this from your chiropractor or physiotherapist - they will be only too happy to support you in this.

 Try these 3 simple exercises to relieve back pain and strengthen your back, without leaving your desk...